Anne Buijs: Clubs and National Team

 Following the National Team for the 2017 season, she won another silver medal in the European Championship, winning that season's "Best Outside Spiker" along with Serbian player Brankica Mihajlovic.
 At the end of the summer, Buijs came back to Europe for the 2017/18 season, choosing Turkish team Nilüfer Belediyespor, in Bursa.

 After a couple of seasons in Europe, in Turkey and Italy, Buijs came back to Brazil for the 2020/21 season.
 In 20 August was announced by the Brazilian team Dentil Praia Clube, in Uberlândia.
 She signed with the club for the next three following seasons, up until 2023.
 With Praia Clube, she won the 2023 Brazilian Superliga, her second title, after two silver medals.
 She won two gold medals and two silver medals in Mineiro Championships; was two-times champion in Brazilian Supercopa and two-times champions in South American Clubs.

 In 2021, Buijs was announced captain for the Netherlands women's team, replacing teammate Maret Grothes.
 Her first time on court as captain took place in the Nations League 2021, in Rimini.
 Following the 2022 World Volleyball's Championship in Apeldoorn, Buijs took a break from the Dutch national team for the summer of 2023.

 For the 2023/24 club season, she signed with the Italian team Igor Gorgonzola Novara.
 During the final game of the Wezva Cup, she broke the Italian club's record by scoring 42 points in a single match, winning the gold medal and the MVP title.

-In August 3 2024, during the Paris 2024 Summer Olympics, on the end of the preliminary round, announced her retirement from the Netherlands national team, where she's been a member since 2008.
-In May 29 2025, she is announced, alongside Carol, in League One Volleyball (LOVB) for the 2025/26 season.
+On 3 August 2024, during the Paris 2024 Summer Olympics, on the end of the preliminary round, announced her retirement from the Netherlands national team, where she's been a member since 2008.
+On 29 May 2025, she is announced, alongside Carol, in League One Volleyball (LOVB) for the 2025/26 season.

 Personal life

-On March 2 2023, Buijs married Ana Carolina Da Silva, her long-time partner, who plays as a middle blocker for Brazil Women's Volleyball National Team.
+On 2 March 2023, Buijs married Ana Carolina Da Silva, her long-time partner, who plays as a middle blocker for Brazil Women's Volleyball National Team.
 They've been together since 2016, when they were both playing for the same club, Rexona/Sesc.
 The ceremony took place in Uberlândia, Brazil, when both of them were playing at Praia Clube.